MagQ98/CI_MS4_SweetTooth/README.md

 ### Acknowledgements

+While making this project, I heavily relied on the tutorials provided by Code Institute, specifically the Django Blog tutorial
-My mentor and tutor for continuous helpful feedback
+I would like to thank my mentor and tutor for continuous helpful feedback